isomerpages/mlaw-corp/news/press-releases/_posts/2020-05-06-Temporary-Relief-Measures-for-Property-Sector-due-to-COVID-19-Pandemic.md

 <ol start="12">
 <li> <u>PCP</u>.
 The PCP for qualifying commercial and industrial development projects on Government sale sites, or on land which was directly alienated or had their lease renewed by the Singapore Land Authority (SLA), will be extended by 6 months.
 To qualify for the extension, the following conditions are to be met:

-a.
+<br><br>a.
 The land was awarded on or before 1 June 2020; or the land was directly alienated or had their lease renewed by SLA on or before 1 June 2020; and

-b.
+<br><br>b.
 The original timeline for completion of the project expired on or after 1 February 2020.

-Eligible developers will be notified by the respective agencies.
+<br><br>Eligible developers will be notified by the respective agencies.
 No application is necessary. </li>
 </ol>